sps1112/sps1112.github.io/_posts/2021-05-2-WhoDoneIt.md

 image: "/assets/projects/who-done0.jpg"
 ---

-A mystery-detective game made in a 9-membered team as part of Studio Centauri, the game development society of IIT Kanpur.
-The game developed for BYOG Game Jam 2021, a 3-day game jam organized by the Gamedev.in, a community of Indian game developers.
+A mystery-detective game made in a 9-member team as part of Studio Centauri, the game development society of IIT Kanpur.
+The game was developed for BYOG Game Jam 2021, a 3-day game jam organized by Gamedev.in, a community of Indian game developers.
 The theme of the game jam that we used was "2 views".

 - Build: <a href="https://studiocentauri.itch.io/who-done-it">Who Done It?</a>
 - Source: <a href="https://github.com/studiocentauri/byog21-gamedev">studiocentauri/byog21-gamedev</a>

-Who done it? is a detective game where you dig into a murder case with differing point of views.
-There are 2 major witnesses of the murder, both of which tell a different story.
-You have to look for clues, listen to witness testimonies for said clues and piece-together what truly happend that fateful night!
+Who Done It? is a detective game where you dig into a murder case with differing points of view.
+There are 2 major witnesses to the murder, both of whom tell a different story.
+You have to look for clues, listen to witness testimonies for said clues, and piece-together what truly happened that fateful night!

 <img class="article-screenshot" src="/assets/projects/who-done0.jpg" alt=""/>

-Word done as part of the developed process included:-
+Work done as part of the development process included:
-- Design of the murder event, clues, witnesses, testimonies and the methods of interacting with the crime scene.
+- Design of the murder event, clues, witnesses, testimonies, and the methods of interacting with the crime scene.
-- The input manager allowing player movement by clicking on the game map.
-Player AI moves with the help of Unity's NavMesh system and traverse the scene.
-Click on a witness to initiate dialogue and click on a clue to inspect it.
+- The input manager allows player movement by clicking on the game map.
+Player AI moves with the help of Unity's NavMesh system and traverses the scene.
+Click on a witness to initiate dialogue, and click on a clue to inspect it.

 <img class="article-screenshot" src="/assets/projects/who-done3.png" alt=""/>